Last Updated: February 2020

 There are a lot of features that can make an impact driver more or less useful depending on how you’ve answered these questions.
 If you’re doing a lot of driving into softer surfaces for example, you might look for more control over the speed and force so that you can more gently drive the screw home to get it just flush with the surface of the material you’re drilling into.

-For more on the different options and specifications, read the section toward the bottom on specifications.
+For more on the different options and specifications, use our table of content below.
 Otherwise, read the description for each of our top picks below and see which option sounds best for your requirements…

 There are countless impact drivers out there, many of which will do a good job.
 There’s no right and wrong answer when comparing these; it’s just a matter of finding the tool that is the best fit for your specific requirements.